 The STA's nonce

 The AP's nonce

-The contents of the Association Request frame from the capability (inclusive) to the FILS Session element (inclusive)
+The second input string shall be set to the entire frame body of the Association Request frame

-The input key, the plaintext, and the AAD shall be passed to the encrypt-and-authenticate operation specified in 11.11.2.5.
+The input key, the plaintext indicator, and the first and second input string shall be passed to the encrypt-and-authenticate operation specified in 11.11.2.6.

-The output ciphertext from 11.11.2.5 shall become the remainder of the Association Request frame that follows the FILS Session element.
+The frame body of the Association Request frame shall be set to the transformed second input string resulting from 11.11.2.6.

 The resulting 802.11 Association Request frame shall be transmitted to the AP.